This page details the level and period of support for releases of operating systems in the Qubes ecosystem.

 The table below shows the OS used for dom0 in each Qubes OS release.

 |Release 3.2||Fedora 23|

 Note on dom0 and EOL

 Dom0 is isolated from domUs.
 DomUs can access only a few interfaces, such as Xen, device backends (in the dom0 kernel and in other VMs, such as the NetVM), and Qubes tools (gui-daemon, qrexec-daemon, etc.).
 These components are security-critical, and we provide updates for all of them (when necessary), regardless of the support status of the base distribution.
 For this reason, we consider it safe to continue using a given base distribution in dom0 even after it has reached end-of-life (EOL).

 The following table shows select template releases that are currently supported.
 Currently, only Fedora and Debian templates are officially supported by the Qubes OS Project.
 Whonix templates are supported by our partner, the Whonix Project.
-Qubes support for each template ends when that upstream release reaches end-of-life (EOL).
+Qubes support for each template ends when that upstream release reaches end-of-life (EOL), even if that release is included in the table below.
 Please see below for distribution-specific notes.